 Live Streaming Example

 This is another video demonstrating the use of vMix and Zoom.
-This is how we stream our weekly live webinars.
+Learn how we stream our weekly live webinars.